opendatacube/datacube-core/docs/ops/prepare_scripts.rst

 records directly to an ODC database.

-For common distribution formats there is likely to be a script already, but other formats will require one to be modified.
+For common distribution formats there is likely to be a script already, but other formats will require an existing example script to be modified.

 Examples of prepare scripts are found in the `datacube-dataset-config repository on Github <https://github.com/opendatacube/datacube-dataset-config>`_.